DU-Racing/DU-Racing-System/README.md

 * 2) Activate "orgMode" by using the check-box on the right.
 * 3) Start the programming board.
 * 4) To record a track to later race on it, Press "alt+2" or type "addWaypoint" where you want to add a waypoint.
 The first one should be the startpoint, last one finish.
 Try not to overdo it here.
 * 5) When done with the waypoints, type "saveTrack(your track name, lap count, waypoint radius)" in your Lua-chat.
 This will save the track on the local vehicle databank.
 Waypoint radius is the radius a racer needs to get within in order to clear the waypoint.
+Example: "saveTrack(MyTrack,5,40)"
 * 5.1) OPTIONAL: Deactivate the vehicle programming board, edit lua parameters, deactivate org mode, activate testMode.
 Set your track name for the testTrack parameter.
 Start the programming board.
 You can now test the track.
 To do so, press "alt+1" or type "startRace" in Lua-chat to initiate the start sequence.
 * 6) Activate the programming board on the start/finish.
 * 7) Type "broadcastTrack(your track name)" in the Lua-chat in order to transfer the track data.
 This can also be done at a later point as the data is saved on the vehicle databank meanwhile.